 The inability of the current model of business education to produce "future-ready" graduates has prompted the ANU Research School of Management to propose a revolutionary new approach to business education.

 Working with the International Center for Evidence-Based Management in the Netherlands, the ANU Research School of Management launched the world's first suite of evidence-based graduate business programs in 2017.

-Professor Keating explains that this is a completely new approach to business education.
-"Our school has re-designed our programs to equip students with the skills to identify, evaluate and apply the best available evidence to inform more effective decision making."
+As a result of this new approach to business education, the School has re-designed its programs to equip students with the skills to identify, evaluate and apply the best available evidence to inform more effective decision making."

-The business environment is changing, and Professor Keating argues that the way we educate our future business leaders needs to respond.
-"We need to train students to become critical and analytical thinkers that can extract insight from the data and information that surrounds them, and then apply this insight to have a positive impact on the world around them."
+The business environment is changing, and therefore the way we educate our future business leaders needs to respond.
+The Research School of Management aims to train students to become critical and analytical thinkers who can extract insight from the data and information that surrounds them, and then apply this insight so that they have a positive impact on the world around them."

 |#1||Ranked 1st in Australia and 7th in the world for International Outlook (Times Higher Education World University Rankings, 2016/17)|

 |#1||Ranked 1st in Australia with 16 of 34 subjects in the top 25 globally (QS World University Rankings by Subject, 2018/19)|

 Ranked 1st in Australia and 36th in the world for Business & Economics (Times Higher Education World University Rankings by Subject, 2017 & 2018)